volumio/volumio-plugins/plugins/user_interface/rotaryencoder2/README.md

 _Both channels with Schmitt-Trigger.
 A signal like from a text-book for digital logic.
 Note how you can even see the acceleration during the turn.
 The squares become shorter from left to right._

 ## Linux Device Tree Overlay: Rotary Encoder
-Even with a perfect signal from RC-filter and  Schmitt-trigger, there are still missed ticks sometimes.
+Even with a perfect signal from RC-filter and  Schmitt-trigger, there were still missed ticks sometimes.
 My assumption is, that with multi-threading systems or asynchronous operation, that system is just not able to react fast enough, if other operations are fighting for resources as well.
 The scripts are quite far away from the hardware.

 Raspbian (and Volumio) however has built in support for rotary-encoders in the device tree.
-If you load the device-tree overlay for a rotary, you no longer need to take care of the Gray-Code and just hook up to a device that will nicely send you information about turns of the rotary encoder (relative or absolute).
+If you load the device-tree overlay for a rotary, you no longer need to take care of the Gray-Code and just hook up to a device that will nicely send you information about turns of the rotary encoder (relative or absolute, the plugin only supports relative so far).

 The advantages of the dtoverlay solution:
 - Very fast response, due to Kernel level implementation